klepek/remp/Beam/README.md

     // optional, controls where cookies (UTM parameters of visit) are stored
     cookieDomain: ".remp.press",

-    // required, Tracker API specific options
-    tracker: {
-        // required, URL location of BEAM Tracker
-        url: "http://tracker.beam.remp.press",

     // optional, article details if pageview is on the article
     article: {
         id: String, // required, ID of article in your CMS
         author_id: String, // optional, name of the author
         category: String, // optional, category/section of the article
         locked: Boolean, // optional, flag whether content was locked at the time of visit for this pageview
-            tags: [String, String, String] // optional, any tags associated with the article },
+        tags: [String, String, String], // optional, any tags associated with the article
+        elementFn: Function // callback returning DOM element containing article content },

+    // required, Tracker API specific options
+    tracker: {
+        // required, URL location of BEAM Tracker
+        url: "http://tracker.beam.remp.press",

         // optional time spent measuring (default value `false`)
         // if enabled, tracks time spent on current page